Jawfish/clicker/README.md

 Modify `config.ini` to specify the following values:

-`PixelToCheck`, the location of the pixel to watch in the format of X-axis by Y-axis, with the top left of the screen being 0x0.
+`PixelToCheck`, the location of the pixel to watch in the format of X-axis by Y-axis, with the bottom left of the screen being 0x0.

-`ClickLocation`, the location to click when the watched pixel matches the desired color in the format of X-axis by Y-axis, with the top left of the screen being 0x0.
+`ClickLocation`, the location to click when the watched pixel matches the desired color in the format of X-axis by Y-axis, with the bottom left of the screen being 0x0.

 `ColorToCheck`, the color to check for on the watched pixel in R, G, B format.